Connect with others who understand.

 What Does a Crawling Sensation Feel Like?

 A crawling sensation on your scalp can be extremely bothersome, as though something’s walking around on your head.
 One MyLupusTeam member shared, “It feels like bugs are underneath my skin.
-I first thought it was the body wash or washing detergent I was using.
+I first thought it was the body wash or laundry detergent I was using.
 It drives me crazy.”

 The crawling sensation may not be limited to your head.
 “I sleep fine, then wake up with a flushed face and ringing ears and feel the most terrible buzzing feeling all over, like crawling critters,” another member said.

-Possible Causes of a Crawling Feeling
+Possible Causes of a Crawling Sensation

 Lupus symptoms or complications, such as nerve damage, hair loss, mental health issues, or light sensitivity, can sometimes cause a crawling feeling on your scalp.
 The sensation might also be a side effect of some lupus medications or the result of another medical condition.